asphodelian/DSS-Spring-2024/Work Log.md

 - Student Exploration R Code
 	- Read in dataset
 	- Renamed columns
+	- Went to define columns, but stopped when realizing there are a lot of inputs
+- Decided to not do student dataset (for now)
 - Updating it accordingly with everything done so far